How to create offer letters for employees in Japan [2024]

 • Salary.
 Specify the employee's salary or hourly compensation in JPY, as well as any other compensation they may receive (equity compensation, bonuses, etc.).

 • Payment frequency.
 Specify how often the employee’s salary will be paid out.
-Japanese workers are usually paid once on the 25th of every month.
+Japanese workers are usually paid once on the 25th of every month, but daily, weekly, and fortnightly payments are also possible.

 • Equity.
 If applicable, specify any equity compensation—such as restricted stock units (RSUs), stock purchase plans, or stock options—the employee will receive.